Studio residency at The Artspace Sydney Visual Arts Centre, Woolloomooloo.

-In 2018 Lauren Brincat is taking a pilgrimage to Joshua Tree Nation Park before heading to Mexico City, Puebla and Oaxaca as apart of Career development grant from the Australia Council of the Arts.
+In 2018 Lauren Brincat took a pilgrimage to Joshua Tree Nation Park before heading to Mexico City, Puebla and Oaxaca as apart of Career development grant from the Australia Council of the Arts.

 Brincat is an artist who works across diverse media from video and performance to sculpture and installation.
 Brincat employs moving images and their soundtracks to probe historical ruptures and failures of language.
 Using a variety of platforms – video installation, sculpture, performance and walking scores – her work explores non-verbal modes of expression through narratives or ideas.
 By distancing us from a logical, direct, language-based understanding, her work opens the door to multiple perspectives and interpretations.